Q&A – Latest proposals for European Firearms Directive

 Air weapons remain outside the Directive

-The Directive (if passed in its current IMCO format) will come into effect 12 months after the Directive is published in the EU Official Journal.
+The Directive (if passed in its current format by the EU Council of Ministers) will come into effect 15 months after the Directive is published in the EU Official Journal.
 This is shorter than the 36 months originally proposed.